 This 22-inch version is an amazing option to consider.
 It’s large enough to sound huge when you play it, but it’s also small enough to keep a good sense of versatility.
 It’s not as versatile as the K Sweet ride, but it’s versatile enough to work well in various rock settings.

-The standout feature of the Paiste 22-inch 2002 Ride Cymbal is the bell.
-The bell has an incredibly bright and cutting tone, and it sounds very powerful when you play it within grooves.
+The standout feature of this cymbal is its bell.
+The bell has an incredibly bright and cutting tone, and it sounds very powerful when I play it within grooves.

 You get a clear and defined ping sound when playing the surface, but it also has a good amount of wash underneath it.
 You can get clear tones when hitting it softly, but you’ll get washier tones when you hit the surface harder.